johannesugb/johannesugb.github.io/_posts/2026-06-13-android-gpu-debugging.md

 But how to best do GPU profiling and debugging on Android?

-This post contains a few notes on my attempts to establish proper GPU debugging on Android, and concrete recommendations on which GPU profiling applications to use.
-TL;DR for the latter part: Jump directly to section [Conclusion](#conclusion).
+This post contains concrete recommendations on which GPU profiling and debugging applications to use.
+TL;DR: Jump directly to section [Conclusion](#conclusion).

 ## Android GPU Inspector and How to Uninstall it

-So, this is a shame, because this tool looks like the perfect tool for Android GPU debugging.
+This is a shame, because this tool looks like the perfect tool for Android GPU debugging.
 However, it always crashed the app that I wanted to debug and worse, it left my Android device in a state so that the app would now _always_ crash with a segmentation fault, even when not being debugged.
 Therefore, this section is mainly an uninstall guide because uninstalling wasn't straight-forward.
 And without removing everything that Android GPU Inspector leaves on the Android device, your app might never run again on that device.

 Android GPU Inspector installs an interceptor layer as an app called **"GAPID"** to capture GPU calls.